 - Counselors take a strengths-based approach in their one-on-one sessions with girls

 Trauma can alter the course of a girl's life.
 Trauma-informed means acknowledging that trauma may be driving unhealthy behaviors, and working to help heal and empower girls.

 - Team members are trained to recognize the symptoms of trauma and to understand how trauma can affect a girl’s behavior

 - Knowledge of a girls’ past experiences, goals and challenges all inform care.
 We focus on safety and transparency at all times, with awareness of cultural, historical, and gender issues

 Pace has 23 Centers throughout the state of Florida, and partners with additional communities and school districts in Georgia and South Carolina to provide counseling services through our Reach program.
 Pace’s National Office is located in Jacksonville, FL.
 Find a location near you.

 Pace is a non-profit organization that provides academic classes, counseling and social services to middle and high school girls.
 Our programs work in alignment with local school districts’ standards to ensure each girl’s personalized achievement plan meets all academic requirements.

 We do not offer any residential programs.
-Pace offers day programs, and Reach programs which are held at our Centers, schools or within the local community.
+Pace offers day programs at our 21 centers and provides our Reach programs within the local community.